A person practicing placing stones down for a pathway while a teacher supervises.

 The facilities of Portland Japanese Garden, including the garden spaces themselves and the Kengo Kuma-designed learning spaces and library, combine for an educational experience of technical excellence and sublime beauty.
 Off-site facilities include a stone yard and one of the largest nurseries in the Pacific Northwest.

 The seminar’s faculty pool comes from an international community of practitioners, designers and academics.
 These include leading Japanese garden artisans descended from families who have gardened for centuries, as well as designers and academics from top universities, noted authors, and practitioners of related art forms.
-See here for the current list.
+See here for this year’s instructors.

 How are students assessed?

-Testing of knowledge and competences takes place at each level of the seminar.
-As learners progress through the two levels, they are expected to demonstrate increased precision, aesthetic sensitivity, independence, and speed in technical skills.
+Testing of knowledge and competences takes place throughout the seminar.
+As learners progress through the program, they are expected to demonstrate increased precision, aesthetic sensitivity, independence, and speed in technical skills.
 The seminar’s emphasis on history, culture and aesthetics means learners are expected to demonstrate an increasingly complex level of knowledge and a nuanced, sophisticated understanding of the garden and its related arts.
-Successful participants can proceed to the next seminar level.

 How much is tuition?

-Tuition for this year’s Beginner Level $2,500.00.
+Tuition for this year’s seminar is $3,000.00.
 Tuition includes Garden admission, access to training venues, some meals, all learning materials, use of tools, and transportation to offsite locations, but does not include accommodation or travel costs.

 How can I apply?

-Applications are accepted through our 2025 Waza to Kokoro Seminar Application Form.
+Applications are accepted through our 2026 Waza to Kokoro Seminar Application Form, which will be available in March.

 – Portfolio of drawings and photographs of realized works